badripatro/PQG/README.md

 # Learning Semantic Sentence Embeddings using Pair-wise Discriminator

-Train a (EDD_LG_Shared) model  for Parapharse Question Generation.
+Torch code for Parapharse Question Generation.
 For more information, please refer the  [paper](https://arxiv.org/abs/1806.00807)

 ![Result](intro.png)

 ### Requirements
 This code is written in Lua and requires [Torch](http://torch.ch/).
 The preprocssinng code is in Python, and you need to install [NLTK](http://www.nltk.org/) if you want to use NLTK to tokenize the question.

-- [NLTK] pip install nltk
+- pip install nltk

 You also need to install the following package in order to sucessfully run the code.